What’s happening with that abandoned house on Willy Street?

 Recently, Willy Street Blog has undergone a deliberative process to realign editorial focus following a change in permanent headquarters in February.
 As part of this process, we are pleased to announce at 12:08 a.m.
 April 11, 2016 the addition of Silas Faisal Guyot (8 lbs.
 19 inches) as Assistant Editor in charge of our Nuclear Family Desk.

 Silas was recently named the 2016 Marcia Brady Fellow at the prestigious Sibling Rivalry School at the University of Southern North Dakota.
-His groundbreaking thesis on the link between the 1970s children’s program “New Zoo Revue” and the meth epidemic in America has already cemented his status as a leading light in child development reporting.
+His groundbreaking thesis on the link between the 1970s children’s program “New Zoo Revue” and the Cabbage Patch as an acceptable dance move in America has already cemented his status as a leading light in child development reporting.

 “Reporters are not made, they are born, said Willy Street Blog Editor Fareed Guyot.
 “We are fortunate to have Silas on our team considering his glittering credentials.”